MEOWNDLICHT/digital_library_system/README.md

 main.py -> services -> data -> model

-main.py - handles the proper execution of everything
-services - where the CRUD operations are properly handled and authenticated
+main.py - this is where you should run the program services - where the CRUD operations are properly handled and authenticated
 data - where data is stored and updated
 model - where the basic blueprints for accounts, users, and such are handled